Saudi crown prince’s WhatsApp linked to Bezos phone hack

 In response, the company denied involvement in Bezos’ phone hack and said its technology was “not used in this instance”.

-Associated Press writers David Rising and Jon Gambrell in Dubai, Jamey Keaten in Davos, Switzerland, and Chris Den Hond in Paris contributed to this report.
+Associated Press writers David Rising and Jon Gambrell in Dubai, Jamey Keaten in Davos, Switzerland, Chris Den Hond in Paris and Jonathan Lemire in New York contributed to this report.